yeykawb/consid_dbt/README.md

 dbt seed
 ```

-Good to know that the compiled query can be viewed at `target/run/consid_dbt/seeds` for each seed.
+Important to know is that the compiled query can be viewed at `target/run/consid_dbt/seeds` for each seed.
 There we can see that each seed is run with `truncate` first (if it doesn’t exist).
 We will only see the latest run here.
 Open the file raw_logins.csv in above path, and then run `dbt seed` one more time, and when the run finishes, the file will change DML statement from `CREATE TABLE` to `TRUNCATE TABLE`.
 This can also be viewed in the `dbt.log` file.

 If we need to change schema of our source data, with seeds, we can add the `-f` flag for a full-refresh of the target table.
-In this case, as we can see in the logs, we can see that the statement then changes from `truncate` to `drop table if exists`.
+In this case, as we can see in the logs, we can see that the statement then changes from `TRUNCATE` to `DROP TABLE IF EXISTS`.

 ```bash
 dbt seed -f